 How to talk about war with children and youths

 Children and youths should not be left alone with their fears.
-We have also been contacted by children and youths of Russian background who have been bullied and discriminated against because of the war.
 It is thus important to discuss the war with children and youths at home and at school.
 It may also be necessary to discuss the situation at day-care centers, although small children should be protected against matters related to war.
-Parents and other nearby adults are now needed to create a sense of safety and hope.
-Here, MLL has compiled some instructions on discussing war with children and youths.

 Before discussing the matter with a child or youth, try to calm yourself down as emotions can spread.

-You can ask what the child or youth has seen or heard about the war in Ukraine and how they see the situation.
+You can ask what the child or youth has seen or heard about the current wars and how they see the situation.
 Accept all thoughts and emotions of the child.
 Children are different and thus experience things differently.
 Do note that it is not always easy for a child to talk about their feelings.
 The child may not have access to concepts and words that would describe their worries.
 A child cannot analyze or process the things they hear or see similarly to adults.
 Allow the child time and space to talk about their experience in their own words and be prepared to listen.

-Explain what you know about the war in Ukraine to the child in a manner that takes their age into account.
+Explain what you know about the war to the child in a manner that takes their age into account.
 Accounting for the age of the child means talking about the matter using words and concepts that are familiar to the child.
 You should also check whether the child has understood what you have said.
 For example, you could ask the child to explain in their own words how they understood the things you told them.
 Allow the child time and space for questions.

 The questions asked by the child reflect their way of understanding what has happened, and you should aim to answer them correspondingly.
 It is advisable to answer honestly and explain the facts briefly.
 The smaller the child, the more you should try to explain the events on a general level.
 You can let the child know that the matter involves conflicts between two countries, which are difficult for even adults to understand.
 With older children, you can explain the background of the situation in more depth.
 As youths may have a significant need for information, it is important to help them understand the situation.

 Avoid transferring your own fears onto the child or youth.
 Children are highly sensitive to the anxiety of adults.
 Only discuss the situation with your child after you have processed your own anxiety with another adult.
 You can let the child know that you are sad about the situation, but that we are not in danger here in Finland.
-Help the child understand and conceive that the matters discussed in the news are not threatening them.
-A child may not necessarily understand the distances or the nature of crisis, and their imagination may create threats that do not exist.
-Emphasize that the leaders of several countries are trying to find a solution to the situation right now.

 Some children and youths may be more responsive and react more strongly to everything that is happening around them and may thus need more calming words and reassurance.
 It is important to identify the specific thing the child or youth is scared or worried about, and how those worries could be alleviated.
 It is also completely normal if a child does not react to the situation in any way.
 Some children and youths process the matter through humor, for example by making jokes.
 Children and youths are entitled to their individual reactions.